Travel tips & inspiration

 Personal note: the exceptional biodiversity of Mont-Saint-Michel

-Erwan from Itinerary France
+Erwan de Itinerary France

 Good to know: weather and gear in Brittany

-Provence: light, laid-back living, and Mediterranean scents
+Provence: light, slow living, and Mediterranean scents

-Key advantages
+The advantages

 Another advantage: it offers a rare balance between nature and the art of living.
 You can hike in the morning, have lunch at the market, visit a village, then end the day on a terrace.